1) Nutrient Excess and Deficiency Causing Liver Issues

 3) Your body is operating from an energy deficit.

 When there is a chronic energy deficit (fewer calories coming in than going out), over time the body starts thinking food is scarce.
 This results in the body holding on to fat as a way to protect itself.

-An easy way to self-check yourself is by taking your body temperature (using this) first thing when you wake up in the morning.
-If it's lower than 97.8 degrees upon waking, your inability to lose weight is probably related to #1 and/or #4.
+An easy way to self-check yourself is by taking your body temperature first thing when you wake up in the morning.
+If it's lower than 97.8 degrees upon waking, your inability to lose weight is probably related to #3 and/or #4.

 How to get back on track?

-My e-book: Creating Wealth: The cure to nutritional debt is designed to get your body and metabolism back on track so you can conquer your weight loss goals while avoiding restrictive dieting!
-Read more about it here so you can get healthy to lose weight naturally!
+My Masterclass: How to Align to Weight Loss is designed to get your body and metabolism back on track so you can conquer your weight loss goals while avoiding restrictive dieting!
+Get the education you need so you can get healthy to lose weight naturally!

 Need even MORE help navigating your weight gain?

 Subscribe below to gain instant access to my interview: Why Your Metabolism Was Fast, But Now It's Slow.
 You'll learn a ton of my best metabolism boosting strategies!

 Are these problems stopping you from losing weight?
 Please share in the comments!